Optical conductivity of bilayer dice lattices: Model

 Let us now discuss bilayer dice lattices.
 The corresponding tight-binding Hamiltonian is defined as

 where $H_{0}(\mathbf{q})$ is the single-layer tight-binding Hamiltonian (\ref{Model-tb-h-def}) and $H_{\rm c}$ describes the inter-layer coupling.
-As we proposed in Ref.~\cite{SOG:part1-2023}, there are four nonequivalent commensurate stackings for a bilayer dice lattice determined by the alinement of hubs and rims: (i) aligned $AA-BB-CC$, (ii) hub-aligned $AB-BA-CC$, (iii) mixed $AA-BC-CB$, and (iv) cyclic $AB-BC-CA$.
-The bilayer dice lattice for the cyclic stacking is shown in Fig.~\ref{fig:Model-dice}.
+As we proposed in Ref.~\cite{SOG:part1-2023}, there are four nonequivalent commensurate stackings for a bilayer dice lattice with vertically aligned sites: (i) aligned $AA-BB-CC$, (ii) hub-aligned $AB-BA-CC$, (iii) mixed $AA-BC-CB$, and (iv) cyclic $AB-BC-CA$.
+The bilayer dice lattices for these stackings are shown in Fig.~\ref{fig:Model-dice}.
 Assuming only nearest-neighbor tunneling and, for simplicity, equal tunneling strength for all sites, we use the following coupling Hamiltonians $H_{\rm c}$ connected with the aligned, hub-aligned, mixed, and cyclic stackings, respectively:

 Here, $g\geq0$ is the coupling strength.